-My career has taken me to places I never dreamed about as a black girl growing up in the South, living under the restrictions of Jim Crow laws where everything was separate and not equal.
+My career has taken me to places I never dreamed about as a black girl growing up in the South, living under the restrictions of Jim Crow laws where everything was separate and far from equal.
 I rose to work as an editor at some of the nation’s most important daily newspapers, met many powerful people, including presidents, vice presidents, members of Congress, governors, judges, big-city mayors and small-town lawmakers.
 Through journalism, I learned how to measure the pulse of the community through my own community service and through leading staffs that told stories of the real people we served.
 I have traveled to dozens of states and to other countries.
 I have hired and mentored hundreds of journalists.
 I still mentor some of them.
 I am blessed.

 I grew up as an only child and I still have some only-child traits — introspective, nerdy, selfish of my space and relationships, too fond of some materialistic things.
 No apologies, I just am.

 As a wife and mother, I think I’ve done a pretty good job.
 I’ve been married (to the same man!) for more than 45 years.
 I got lucky.
 Somehow I seem to have attracted a man who loves me and never cared that my career drove our family dynamics.
 He never resented the fact that I made more money, my career determined where and how we lived and traveled and how we retired.
 My husband is the textbook example of how a man can be supportive of his woman.

 We raised a daughter who is about the best a daughter can be.
 Yes, she, too, grew up as an only child with some of her mother’s only-child traits.
 But in adulthood she is much more selfless and less selfish than her mother.
 She is smart, compassionate, giving, thoughtful, creative, beautiful and career driven.
 Maybe too career driven.
 I take much of the blame for that.
 And, she has a great sense of humor, often teaming up with her dad to make Mom the victim of family humor.